Access your clusters at any time by clicking Clusters on the left hand

 - Configure the Cluster size from the available sizes.

 - Select between Standard and Batch cluster type.

 - Configure the Idle shutdown time to enable automatic suspension of the inactive cluster or choose Never suspend.

 - Add one or more Catalogs to provide access to the configured data sources to users in this cluster.
 The catalogs all needs to be using the same cloud provider and region as the cluster itself.

 - Choose the Cloud provider region to use for deploying and running the cluster.

-- Decide on the roles to grant access to the cluster and configure access with Allowed roles.
+- Decide on the roles to grant access to the cluster and configure access with Grant access to with role(s).